Hobbs focuses on border, schools in 1st speech to lawmakers – KION546

 She called on lawmakers to provide college scholarships to young people who were brought to the country illegally as minors, along with others who can’t afford college.

 She called on lawmakers to suspend a cap on school funding that threatens to cut off billions of dollars for public schools two months before the end of the school year, a measure that requires support from two-thirds of the House and Senate.
-She also pledged to push for more public school funding, lower class sizes and support for teachers to slow the loss of teachers to other professions.
+She also pledged to push for more public school funding to make life easier for teachers, who are leaving the profession in droves.

 “The reality is we don’t have an educator shortage, what we have is a retention crisis,” Hobbs said.

-She also took aim at a universal private school voucher program enacted last year, one of the biggest accomplishments for former Republican Gov. Doug Ducey which she said “will likely bankrupt the state.”
-She said charter schools should face the same accountability standards as public schools.
+She also criticized a universal private school voucher program enacted last year, one of the biggest accomplishments for former Republican Gov. Doug Ducey, which she said “will likely bankrupt the state.”
+She said charter schools and private schools that get public money should face the same auditing requirements as public schools, an affront to school choice advocates in the GOP.

 “We have seen too many examples of individuals and shady corporations taking advantage of the system and our students,” Hobbs said.